Ming dynasty: Relations with Tibet

 A 17th-century Tibetan thangka of Guhyasamaja Akshobhyavajra; the Ming court gathered various tribute items that were native products of Tibet (such as thangkas), and in return granted gifts to Tibetan tribute-bearers.

-The History of Ming—the official dynastic history compiled in 1739 by the subsequent Qing dynasty (1644–1912)—states that the Ming established itinerant commanderies overseeing Tibetan administration while also renewing titles of ex-Yuan dynasty officials from Tibet and conferring new princely titles on leaders of Tibetan Buddhist sects.
+The History of Ming states that the Ming established itinerant commanderies overseeing Tibetan administration while also renewing titles of ex-Yuan dynasty officials from Tibet and conferring new princely titles on leaders of Tibetan Buddhist sects.
 However, Turrell V. Wylie states that censorship in the History of Ming in favor of bolstering the Ming emperor's prestige and reputation at all costs obfuscates the nuanced history of Sino-Tibetan relations during the Ming era.

 Modern scholars debate whether the Ming had sovereignty over Tibet.
 Some believe it was a relationship of loose suzerainty that was largely cut off when the Jiajing Emperor persecuted Buddhism in favor of Taoism at court.
 Others argue that the significant religious nature of the relationship with Tibetan lamas is underrepresented in modern scholarship.
 Others note the Ming need for Central Asian horses and the need to maintain the tea-horse trade.

 The Ming sporadically sent armed forays into Tibet during the 14th century, which the Tibetans successfully resisted.
 Several scholars point out that unlike the preceding Mongols, the Ming did not garrison permanent troops in Tibet.
 The Wanli Emperor attempted to reestablish Sino-Tibetan relations in the wake of a Mongol–Tibetan alliance initiated in 1578, an alliance which affected the foreign policy of the subsequent Qing dynasty in their support for the Dalai Lama of the Yellow Hat sect.
 By the late 16th century, the Mongols proved to be successful armed protectors of the Yellow Hat Dalai Lama after their increasing presence in the Amdo region, culminating in the conquest of Tibet by Güshi Khan (1582–1655) in 1642, establishing the Khoshut Khanate.